barahouei/Exercism-Solutions/README.md

 # Go exercism solutions

-This repo is the solution to [exercism](https://exercism.org/tracks/go) exercises in Golang.
+This repository is the solution to [exercism](https://exercism.org/tracks/go) exercises in Golang.

 ## Solved exercises